OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-17.md

 ## Acts 17:30

-In the past, God overlooked such ignorance, but now he commands all people everywhere to repent,
+In the past, God overlooked such ignorance, but now he calls all people everywhere to repent,

 ## Acts 17:31